-I skipped my stops in the pacific northwest to spend the weekend in Lake Tahoe with my friend Lisa who introduced me to her wonderful children and childhood friend Meghan.
-Meghan lives in South Lake Tahoe, is a personal chef, and was kind enough to host us for the weekend.
+I skipped my stops in the pacific northwest to spend the weekend in Lake Tahoe visiting a college friend.
+They were in town staying with a childhood friend from Michigan.
+Their friend (Meghan) lives in South Lake Tahoe, is a personal chef, and was kind enough to host us for the weekend.

 After being on the road for a few days I decided a swim in Lake Tahoe was needed before meeting anyone.
 The water was freezing but just what I needed.

-Over the next few days we enjoyed each others company, ate delicious food, learned about Pokemon, had a few squirt gun fights, drank around a fire and went to a really nice beach.
+Over the next few days we enjoyed each others company, ate delicious food, learned about Pokemon Go, had a few squirt gun fights, drank around a fire and went to a really nice beach.

 Even though Tahoe is over 6000 feet it did get quite hot during the day.
 I found the nights to be quite chilly.
 I guess the Summer season is short and Winter is long which makes sense as it is a popular skiing and snowboarding destination.